 Sizing a data center air conditioner is not like choosing a refrigerator.
 Bigger is not necessarily better!
-Correct sizing is even more critical to effective operation and energy efficiency than right-sizing the uninterruptible power supply
+Correct sizing is even more critical to effective operation and energy efficiency than right-sizing the uninterruptible power supply (UPS).
+But with so many factors that determine capacity, it can be a bit tricky.

 When someone plays with the thermostat at home (not you of course!), the temperature is never right.
 It gets too hot, then too cold.
 It's worse with computer room air conditioners (CRACs).
 The unit that's the wrong size can mess up cooling.
 Wrong settings or improper location will make it even worse.